 Manufacturer: Massive, Mortsel & Glasfabriek De Rupel N.V., Boom, Belgium.

-Other versions: Made in a few colours and matching tubular lampshades.
+Other versions: Made in a few colours and matching striped tubular lampshades.
 Also made as a pendant lamp.
-Inside the base is also a light bulb, it can be switched on independently.
+Inside the base is a light bulb, it can be switched on independently.
 Table lamps were also produced with only 1 light bulb.

 It is always said that these lamps were made by Holmegaard or Fog & Morup from Denmark, but it is not true.
 The glass of these lamps was made by Glasfabriek De Rupel.
 The base, lampshade and electric parts were made by Massive.
 These lamps were sold by Massive, so it is a Massive lamp.
 De Rupel produced many glass parts for Massive lamps.